 Tithe Applotment Books

 The Tithe Applotment Books were compiled between 1823 and 1838 as a survey of land in each civil parish to determine the payment of tithes (a religious tax).
 Unlike Griffith's Valuation they do not cover cities or towns.
-The Tithe Applotment Books are available online, free of charge on the Family Search website.
+The Tithe Applotment Books are available online, free of charge on the National Archives of Ireland website.

 In the eighteenth and nineteenth centuries, the vast majority of the Irish population lived as tenant farmers on estates.
 The administration of these estates produced large quantitles of records such as leases and deeds, rentals and account books, maps and correspondence.
-You can search our Catalogue and Sources database for records belonging to a particular estate held by the NLI.
+You can search our Catalogue and Sources database for records belonging to estates held by the NLI.

 Maps can contain a wealth of information on the topography of a particular location as well as on landholdings of individual tenants.
 Many collections of estate papers contain detailed maps of parts of the estate.
 In addition the NLI holds a large collection of maps created by individual surveyors, such as the Longfield Map Collection.
 Search our Catalogue and Sources database to locate maps for a particular county or estate.

-Further information on property records is available in our information booklet Family History Research Sources rev 2014 Family History Research Sources rev 2014.pdf (2.82 MB, Adobe PDF)
+Further information on property records is available in our information booklet Family History Research - Sources at the NLI Family History Research_Mar 2016.pdf (0 MB, Adobe PDF).